Child sexual abuse in Nigeria

 Child sexual abuse in Nigeria is a criminal offence under several sections of chapter 21 of the country's Criminal Code.
 The legal age of consent is 18.

-A 2015 report by the United Nations Children Fund (UNICEF) found that one in four girls and one in ten boys in Nigeria had experienced sexual violence before the age of 18.
+A 2015 report by the United Nations Children's Fund (UNICEF) found that one in four girls and one in ten boys in Nigeria had experienced sexual violence before the age of 18.
 A survey conducted by Positive Action for Treatment Access revealed that over 31.4% of girls reported their first sexual experience was rape or some form of coerced sex.

 The Centre for Environment, Human Rights and Development reported that 1,200 cases of rape involving girls were documented in 2012 in Rivers State, located in the southeastern coastal region of Nigeria.

 According to UNICEF, six out of ten Nigerian children experience some form of emotional, physical, or sexual abuse before turning 18, with half experiencing physical violence.
 Cases of abuse have also been reported in religious contexts, including within Protestant denominations and among some Muslim communities practicing polygamy.

 Young girls

 Conditions that increase the risk of sexual assault on young girls in Nigeria include environments such as schools and baby factories.
-The practice of child labour also encourage such assault.
+The practice of child labour also encourages such assault.
 Studies conducted in Nigeria have shown that young girls constitute the majority of reported sexual assault victims in hospital settings.
 A four-year review of sexual assault cases at the Lagos State University Teaching Hospital (LASUTH) conducted between 2008 and December 2012, found that out of 287 reported cases, 83% of the victims were under the age of 19.
 A one-year survey conducted at Enugu State University Teaching Hospital between 2012 and 2013 revealed that 70% of sexual assault victims were under the age of 18.
 The study also revealed that in the majority of cases, the victims were personally acquainted with the perpetrators.
 Most of the assaults took place in uncompleted buildings or at the residences of either the victim or the perpetrator.